 The three credit reporting agencies — Equifax, Experian and TransUnion — look at a number of factors when determining a person’s credit score.
 Until your credit score improves, it may be difficult to qualify for car loans, a mortgage or certain kinds of consumer loans.
 That’s why it’s so essential to take steps that will improve your credit score.

-A simple, yet effective, means for improving your credit score is establishing a pattern of dependability.
-If you make regular monthly payments on your credit cards, maintaining a zero or low balance, your credit score will improve.
 In general, a low debt-to-credit ratio will work in your favor.
 That’s why it’s so important not to cancel a credit card even if you’ve paid off the balance: not only will its cancellation lower your debt-to-credit ratio by removing some of your available credit, but doing so could also be interpreted as an indication that you are having financial troubles.

 Rebuilding credit is a function of careful money management and living within your means.
 Doing so establishes a history of financial stability that will positively impact your credit score.
 A number of simple steps can be taken in order to begin rebuilding your credit after bankruptcy, including: